-- 13.1 To appoint (and remove) any individual (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 13.2To appoint such other honorary officers in addition to those prescribed in Article 11 and the Rules from among the membership. - 13.3To delegate any of their functions to committees consisting of two or more individuals appointed by them.
-Unless the Trustees determine otherwise, one member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - 13.4 To make such Rules consistent with the Articles and the Companies Act as they may deem necessary or expedient or convenient for the proper conduct and management of the Charity. - 13.5To make standing orders consistent with the Articles and the Companies Act and the Rules to govern proceedings at general meetings, their proceedings and proceedings of committees. - 13.6 To make regulations consistent with the Articles and the Companies Act to govern the administration of the Charity and the use of its seal (if any). - 13.7To establish procedures to assist the resolution of disputes or differences within the Charity. - 13.8To exercise any powers of the Charity which are not reserved to a general meeting. - 13.9To change the name of the Charity subject to the Commission's prior written approval.
+- 5.1 To appoint (and remove) any individual (who may be a Trustee) to act as Secretary in accordance with the Companies Act. - 5.2 To appoint a Chairman, Treasurer and other honorary officers from among their number. - 5.3 To delegate any of their functions to committees consisting of two or more individuals appointed by them.
+One member of every committee must be a Trustee and all proceedings of committees must be reported promptly to the Trustees. - 5.4 To make standing orders consistent with the Memorandum, the Articles and the Companies Act to govern proceedings at general meetings. - 5.5 To make rules consistent with the Memorandum, the Articles and the Companies Act to govern their proceedings and proceedings of committees. - 5.6 To make regulations consistent with the Memorandum, the Articles and the Companies Act to govern the administration of the Charity and the use of its seal (if any). - 5.7 To establish procedures to assist the resolution of disputes or differences within the Charity. - 5.8 To exercise any powers of the Charity which are not reserved to a general meeting. - 5.9 To change the name of the Charity subject to the Commission's prior written approval.

-14. Records and Accounts
+6. Records and Accounts

-14.1 The Trustees must comply with the requirements of the Companies Act and of the Charities Act as to keeping financial records, the audit of accounts and the preparation and transmission to the Registrar of Companies and the Commission of:
+- 6.1 The Trustees must comply with the requirements of the Companies Act and of the Charities Act as to keeping financial records, the audit of accounts and the preparation and transmission to the Registrar of Companies and the Commission of:

-- (1) annual returns;
+- (1) annual returns:

 - (2) annual reports; and

 - (3) annual statements of account.

-- 14.2 The Trustees must keep proper records of:
+- 6.2 The Trustees must keep proper records of:

 - (1) all proceedings at general meetings;

 - (2) all proceedings at meetings of the Trustees;

 - (3) all reports of committees; and

 - (4) all professional advice obtained.

-- 14.3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any time during normal office hours and may be made available for inspection by members who are not Trustees if the Trustees so decide.
+- 6.3 Accounting records relating to the Charity must be made available for inspection by any Trustee at any time during normal office hours and may be made available for inspection by members who are not Trustees if the Trustees so decide.

-- 14.4A copy of the Charity's latest available statement of account must be supplied on request to any Trustee or member.
+- 6.4 A copy of the Charity's latest available statement of account must be supplied on request to any Trustee or member.
 A copy must also be supplied, within two months, to any other person who makes a written request and pays the Charity's reasonable costs.

-15. Notices
+7. Notices

-- 15.1 Notices under the Articles may be sent by hand, by post or by suitable electronic means or (where applicable to members generally) may be published in any suitable journal or any journal distributed by the Charity or on the Charity's website. - 15.2The only address at which a member is entitled to receive notices sent by post is an address shown in the register of members. - 15.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received: - 24 hours after being sent by electronic means, posted on the Charity's website or delivered by hand to the relevant address; - (2) two clear days after being sent by first class post to that address; - (3) three clear days after being sent by second class or overseas post to that address: - (4) on the date of publication of a newspaper containing the notice;
+- 7.1 Notices under the Articles may be sent by hand, by post or by suitable electronic means or (where applicable to members generally) may be published in any suitable journal or any journal distributed by the Charity. - 7.2 The only address at which a member is entitled to receive notices sent by post is an address shown in the register of members. - 7.3 Any notice given in accordance with these Articles is to be treated for all purposes as having been received: - (1) 24 hours after being sent by electronic means or delivered by hand to the relevant address: - (2) two clear days after being sent by first class post to that address;

-- (5) on being handed to the member (or, in the case of a member organisation, its authorised representative) personally; or, if earlier, - (6) as soon as the member acknowledges actual receipt. - 15.4A technical defect in the giving of notice of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.
+- (3) three clear days after being sent by second class or overseas post to that address: - (4) on the date of publication of a newspaper containing the notice; - (5) on being handed to the member (or, in the case of a member organisation, its authorised representative) personally; or, if earlier, - (6) as soon as the member acknowledges actual receipt. - 7.4 A technical defect in the giving of notice of which the Trustees are unaware at the time does not invalidate decisions taken at a meeting.